AlexIoannides/kubernetes-mlops/README.md

 ### Pushing a Docker Image to DockerHub

 In order for a remote Docker host or Kubernetes cluster to have access to the image we've created, we need to publish it to an image registry.
-All cloud computing providers that offer managed Docker-based services will provide private image registries, but we will use the public image registry at DockerHub.
+All cloud computing providers that offer managed Docker-based services will provide private image registries, but we will use the public image registry at DockerHub, for convenience.
 To push our new image to DockerHub (where my account ID is 'alexioannides') use,

 ```bash
 docker push alexioannides/test-ml-score-api